disaster-robotics-proalertas/usv_sim_lsa/README.md

 ## Running the tests

-On main folder of usv_sim_lsa, there are some scripts that run testing scenarios on Diluvio's River in Brazil.
-Each scenario is configured to test boat control on executing some common manueveurs (see image above).
+On main folder of usv_sim_lsa, there are some scripts that run testing scenarios on Diluvio's River in Porto Alegre, Brazil.
+Each scenario is configured to test the boat control on executing some common maneuveurs (see image below).
 Besides that, you can run the following scripts:
 - ``scenario1``: boat should navigate through two lines of buoys.
 - ``scenario2``: boat should avoid colision with 3 buoys.
 - ``scenario3``: boat should execute zigzag to cover an area.
-- ``scenario4``: boat should stay inside a circular area.

 To execute water simulation to those scenarios, you should run the script named ``waterCurrentDiluvio``.